 Access to encrypted content is controlled by the security management function.
 That is, content access is enabled or denied through control of Security Data.
 This function is entrusted to a Security Manager (SM), a logically separable and functionally unique component of the architecture.
-At exhibition, the SM controls Security Data, and consequently, access to content.
+At exhibition, the SM controls

+Security Data, and consequently, access to content.

-In the theater, Digital Cinema systems will have an SM assigned to each auditorium/projector.
+At the theater, access to content is provided via one or more Media Blocks (MB), each containing an SM.
 For each playback, each SM will require, and be delivered, one or more unique keys to unlock encrypted content files.
-All distributors will share this SM.
+All distributors will share the SM(s).

 Each key is delivered in a Key Delivery Message (KDM) with a specified play period.
 That is defined as the time window when the key is authorized to unlock the content.
 There is a start time/date and a stop time/date associated with each key.
 The authorized window for each key will be part of the normal engagement negotiation between Exhibition and Distribution.
-The Security Manager will authenticate the identity and integrity of the auditorium security equipment for each showing, and thereafter enable the use of the appropriate keys during the authorized play window.